jadref/buffer_bci/c/audio2ft/README.txt

 processing can be performed by clients that connect to the FieldTrip buffer.
 To acquire the audio data, the PortAudio library [1] is used.

-## TODO:
-- Compilation is broken.
-Perhaps it is designed for an outdated PortAudio library.
-- Remove config file and replace with getopt.

 # Usage